-There are two levels of possible funding:
+There are two stages of possible funding:

 Tier 1 Funding: Objective is to establish the scientific and technical merit, feasibility, and commercial potential of the proposed research and development efforts, and to determine the translational feasibility of the technology.
 Typical awards will be up to \$50,000 total direct costs.
-Only a small portion of the funds can be spent on personnel.
+Use of funding for salary support will be limited to key personnel required to execute activities described in the work plan.